klusta-team/example/install.md

 ## Installation instructions

-Here are the instructions to install a Python distribution with all dependencies required by the [KlustaSuite](https://github.com/klusta-team/example).
+This document gives the instructions to install a Python distribution with all dependencies required by the [KlustaSuite](https://github.com/klusta-team/example).